 We do our best to use plain English throughout our website and publications, but sometimes we have to use more technical terms.
-This glossary, and list of abbreviations further down the page, will help you understand these terms.
+We explain these terms in this glossary, and provide a list of the abbreviations we use below.

 If you feel there are any terms missing from the glossary, please do not hesitate to contact us.

 Glossary of Terms

-A B C D E F G I L M N O P R S T U V W abbreviations
+A B C D E F G I L M N O P R S T U V W Z Abbreviations

 Accounting basis: also called basis of accounting; it is the time when a financial transaction is recorded.
 Cash basis and the accrual basis are the two primary methods of recording transactions in accounting.

 Accrual basis: a method of recording revenues as occurring when the liability arises.
 The tax receipt is recorded when, for example, a transaction took place or income was earned, rather than when the cash was paid.
 It is possible that the two events coincide.

 Assessor: An independent public official who determines the rateable value of all properties entered on the valuation roll, along with other functions.
 Assessors work under an umbrella body called the Scottish Assessors Association.

 Assigned taxes: are taxes with revenue allocated into the Scottish budget, while control over changing the tax is not devolved to the Scottish Government.